 “People focus on some of the zany stuff, such as Shoeless classrooms, but you will find that the kids are working,” said Heppell.
 “If you want to know the secret of discipline, then give kids tasks that are engaging and make them want to learn.”

 “I have never seen a kid on holiday reading while sitting upright on a chair like those they had in schools,” continued Heppell.
 “The biggest thing in these new classroom spaces is that sound control is better with better surfaces, nooks, zones and quiet areas.”

 Students in the U.S. Welcomed to School With Bean Bags

 Students in Rome, Georgia, in the U.S., are welcomed back to school with open arms, gifts and extra comforts, including bean bags.
 In the week before school began for the year, teachers were preparing their classrooms and adding a few special touches so they would feel relaxed and more receptive to learning.

 One teacher, Mary Hunnicutt, said that the children should feel as comfortable as possible because the children are at school for a long time.

 The media specialist at Pepperell Middle School, Stephanie Cox, spent more than a week redecorating the school’s library.
-She had the walls repainted in the school colors of black, white, red and gold, and the school symbol, a red dragon, can now be seen above the bookshelves as students enter.
-She also hung new curtains on the windows, which displayed the school colors.
-However, one of her proudest achievements is the addition of three bean bag chairs at the entrance of the library that feature the school mascot: the Pepperell Dragon.
+She had the walls repainted in the school colours of black, white, red and gold, and the school symbol, a red dragon, can now be seen above the bookshelves as students enter.
+She also hung new curtains on the windows, which displayed the school colours.
+However, one of her proudest achievements is the addition of three bean bag chairs at the entrance of the library that features the school mascot: the Pepperell Dragon.